 It is not comparable to the predictable, measurable withdrawal syndrome demonstrated by chronic alcohol, benzodiazepine, and opioid use.

-Nonetheless, many users report symptoms which are clinically severe in that they may lead to subjective distress, premature termination of treatment, relapse to further drug use, and suicidal ideation and attempts.”
-(35).
+Nonetheless, many users report symptoms which are clinically severe.
+Symptoms may lead to subjective distress, premature termination of treatment, relapse to further drug use, and suicidal ideation and attempts” (35).